yeyuxmf/retinal_vascular_segmentation/README.md

 # retinal_vascular_segmentation
-Retinal vascular segmentation，Transformer，CNN， Pytorch,  Python，  Date:2023.09.01
+Retinal vascular segmentation，Transformer，CNN， Pytorch,  Python， Date:2023.09.01  Achieve state-of-the-art results.

 # Introduce
 1. This is a retinal vessel segmentation, although its accuracy surpasses all current papers on the HRF, DRIVE, STARE, and CHASEDB1 datasets, it is not innovative and is a semi-finished paper.
 2. The paper only wrote the experimental part and recorded some experimental data in the Word document in the Comparative Literature folder.